discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 </InformationBlock>

 <InformationBlock title="At The Mistlock">
-Blast a fire field to generate <Boon name="Might"/> using <Skill name="Hammer Of Wisdom"/> and <Skill name="Shieldofwrath"/> (Focus 5).
-If your team is still short on blasts, you could also use <Skill name="Holy Strike"/> (Staff 2).
+Blast a fire field to generate <Boon name="Might"/> using <Skill name="Shieldofwrath"/> (Focus 5).
+If your team is short on blasts, you can also use <Skill name="Holy Strike"/> (Staff 2).
 Use <Skill name="Save yourselves"/> or <Skill name="Hallowed Ground"/> to generate <Boon name="Resolution"/>.
-Use <Skill name="BaneSignet"/> either once or twice (depending on wether or not your team plans break the first breakbar).
-Take the  _Mistlock Singularity_, enter the portal to the boss and start with your symbol precast.
+Use <Skill name="BaneSignet"/> either once or twice (depending on wether or not your team plans to break the first breakbar).
+Take the  _Mistlock Singularity_, enter the portal to the boss and start your symbol precast.
 The number of symbols is up to you, however it's recommended to atleast include <Skill id="29789"/> (LB4) since it's the strongest.

 </InformationBlock>